danicc097/openapi-go-gin-postgres-sqlc/external/auth-server/README.md

-instead of this mess of changing current user in dev and adding adhoc backend behavior, we can have simple logic in internal/services/authentication.go:61 if env=dev to update external_id just as with superadmin. this way initial-data creates users found in *.dev.json, *.admin.json with nil external id (instead of empty string).
+instead of this mess of changing current user in dev and adding adhoc backend behavior, we can have simple logic in internal/services/authentication.go:61 if env=dev to update external_id just as with superadmin.
+(we could have initial-data register all users in users/base.json actually when app env is dev or ci... the externalID is already known. we dont care about local.json since we can manually log in to test things). however, base.json users are used to create dummy entities.
+IMPORTANT: do not change how superAdmin initial-data works, since its shared for all envs this way initial-data creates users found in *.dev.json, *.admin.json with nil external id (instead of empty string).
 Would need change: